conorjmcnamara/research-aggregator/README.md

 # Computer Science Research Aggregator

-An interactive Flask web application to access recent research papers by computer science topic using the arXiv.org API.
+An interactive Flask web application to access recent research papers by computer science topic.
+Data is collected using the arXiv.org API.